Grand Jury Findings: Child's Death Sparks Call for CPS Reform

 Bellone, at the time, announced the results of an internal review of the Department of Social Services' procedures and procedures sparked by Thomas' death and said the system did not protect autistic children.
 He outlined reforms to prevent future tragedy.

-District Attorney Tierney announced a press conference to address the report's recommendations and advocate for improvements in child welfare.
-The event is scheduled for Thursday at 11:00 a.m. at the H. Lee Dennison Building in Hauppauge, New York.
+DA Tierney announced a press conference to address the report's recommendations and advocate for improvements in child welfare.
+The event is scheduled for Thursday at 11:00 a.m. at the H Lee Dennison Building in Hauppauge, New York.

 Jim Thomas ✉